Adlersky city district

 Adlersky city district (Адлерский район) is the southernmost of four city districts of the city of Sochi in Krasnodar Krai, Russia, lying along the Black Sea coast near the southern Russian border with Georgia.
 The city district borders Maykopsky District of Adygea in the north, Mostovsky District of Krasnodar Krai in the east, Abkhazia in the south, and Khostinsky city district in the northwest.
 In the southwest, it is bordered by the Black Sea.
 Population: Adlersky District was chosen to host the 2014 Winter Olympics.
-The historical center of the district is Adler Microdistrict (Адлер) – formerly classified as a town, but today a microdistrict of Adlersky city district – located at the mouth of the Mzymta River.
+The historical center of the district is Adler (Адлер) – formerly classified as a town, but today a residential district of Adlersky city district.

 History

-The settlement was founded by Russians on 18 June 1837 as the fort of Svyatoy Dukh (Holy Spirit).
-However, this area had been inhabited before the Russian arrival.
-During the Middle Ages, it was the site of Liesh, a Sadz Abkhazian village.
-In the 13th century, the Genoese merchants arrived to establish a factory which became known as Layso.
-At that time the upland area was controlled by the Sadz princes of Aredba, one of whose principal estates was located within the modern district boundaries.
-The current name was given to the area by the Ottoman Turks, who called it either Artlar or Artı.

 In 2019, an area in Imereti Lowlands was cut out from Adlersky city district and incorporated separately as the urban-type settlement of Sirius.
 It was later designated as a federal territory.